Loading...

 Portion Control

-Consider having your coffee a bit after your meal to minimize its potential impact on blood sugar levels.
+Consider consuming coffee with or after your meal rather than on an empty stomach to minimize its potential impact on blood sugar.

 Mindful Eating